pie-dao/docs/papers/piedao.md

 ### Abstract

-PieDAO is an asset allocation decentralized autonomous organization \(DAO\) for governing tokenized portfolio allocations.
+PieDAO is an asset allocation Decentralized Autonomous Organization \(DAO\) for governing tokenized portfolio allocations.

 In this paper we introduce an Ethereum decentralized autonomous organization \(DAO\) initially focused on creating tokenized asset allocations called PIEs where weights are collectively governed by DAO members, allowing users to frictionlessly get exposure to different allocations.